-Medical record review could be done by the concerned party itself or a reliable medical record review company could be hired.
+Reviewing medical records for attorneys and insurance firms could be done by the concerned party itself or a reliable medical record review company could be hired.

 If the patient is claiming the record himself, then they are bound to submit a personal request to their physicians regarding the record review.
 In that case, appropriate staff communication and review should be planned.
 It must be ensured that a visible patient signature is used and whether the documentation is carried out using paper or electronic health records.

 As reaching out to the staff in charge and regularly clinging on to the documentation process is found to be tedious, authorized medical chart review services could be engaged in the process of analyzing medical records.
 Medical record review companies do the review of medical records with high precision and accuracy within a short time.

 Steps in Medical Record Review and Analysis

 Knowing the medical record analysis process thoroughly will help the reviewer to perform it effortlessly.
 Only qualified medical record reviewers must be entitled to the medical chart reviewing process.
 They grasp all the complex information in the documents well and ensure that they are extracted and addressed in the medical records summary.
 Various steps in the medical legal medical record review and analysis include

 - Record sorting and organization

 In any medical records review process, the data collected is to be properly cross-checked and clarified with a previous medical update given by the physician.
 Processing medical documents call for experience and expertise from the part f the reviewers.